welpo/nani/README.md

 * `xclip` to get the URL to your local clipboard
 * [exiftool](http://owl.phy.queensu.ca/~phil/exiftool/) to remove metadata from certain files (`pdf`, `jpg`, `png`, `mp4`...) — this will only happen when a new copy is created (so when alias=0).
 * [optipng](http://optipng.sourceforge.net/) to losslessly compress `png`, `bmp`, `gif`, `pnm` and `tiff` files — this will only happen when a new copy is created (so when alias=0).
-* `notify-send` to get a local notification (useful if used in a desktop)
+* `notify-send` to get a local notification (useful if used in a desktop).
-* `paplay` to play a notification sound after the upload is done
+* `paplay` to play a notification sound after the upload is done.

 # Install
 * Place `nani` somewhere in your PATH, like `~/bin`